aws/awsui-documentation/components/property-filter.md

 > Use this event to asynchronously load filteringOptions, component currently needs.
 The detail object contains following properties:
 > * `filteringProperty` - The property for which you need to fetch the options.
+> * `filteringOperator` - The operator for which you need to fetch the options.
 > * `filteringText` - The value that you need to use to fetch options.
 > * `firstPage` - Indicates that you should fetch the first page of options for a `filteringProperty` that match the `filteringText`.
 > * `samePage` - Indicates that you should fetch the same page that you have previously fetched (for example, when the user clicks on the recovery button).